slbailey/Retrovue/docs/domain/ScheduleTemplate.md

 - **created_at** (DateTime(timezone=True), required): Record creation timestamp
 - **updated_at** (DateTime(timezone=True), required): Record last modification timestamp

-ScheduleTemplate has one-to-many relationships with:
+ScheduleTemplate has relationships with:

-- **ScheduleTemplateBlock**: Multiple blocks can exist within a single template to define complex programming patterns
+- **ScheduleTemplateBlockInstance**: Junction table linking templates to standalone blocks with template-specific timing.
+Multiple instances can exist within a single template to define complex programming patterns (guardrails/constraints)
-- **BroadcastScheduleDay**: Templates are assigned to channels for specific broadcast dates through schedule assignments
+- **ScheduleTemplateBlock**: Many-to-many relationship via ScheduleTemplateBlockInstance.
+Blocks are standalone and reusable across multiple templates
+- **SchedulePlan**: Plans created by operators that fill templates with actual content selections
+- **BroadcastScheduleDay**: Resolved schedules for specific channel and date (generated from plans using templates)

 ### Table name